 "identity is tied to something that looks a lot like a blockchain"

 @lrhodes after reading a bit of the specs, I can say that #Bluesky looks a lot like #ActivityPub, but with a "consortium" (that, I guess, will be at least initially headed by Twitter itself) that owns a sophisticated network of content filtering (through crawling, aggregation, moderation and ranking) that will make it nearly impossible for small instances to show up in a federated timeline.

 The architecture document doesn't go much in detail to explain how such consortium would operate, but some of the phrases (append-only ledger of document IDs, votes/stakes etc.) remind me some of the things I read on this old article: https://hackernoon.com/how-to-decentralize-twitter-956a37da.

-A platform about automation, software architecture, data science and tech.
+A platform about automation, open-source, software development, data science, science and tech.